Islamic world offers ways to help desperately poor Afghans - ExBulletin

 In a press conference at the end of the summit, Pakistani Foreign Minister Shah Mahmood Qureshi also described what he called good news from the United States, including the Special Representative for Afghanistan, Tom West, attended the summit.

 He said West had met on the sidelines with the Taliban delegation led by acting Foreign Minister Amir Khan Muttaqi.
-Qureshi said West also said he has a mandate to engage with the Taliban, that US humanitarian assistance to Afghanistan will not come with any preconditions, and that there could be up to 1, $ 2 billion available through the World Bank in cash that could be released in Afghanistan.
+Qureshi said West also said he was mandated to “engage” with the Taliban, that US humanitarian assistance to Afghanistan would not come with any preconditions, and that there could be up to $ 1.2 billion available through the World Bank in cash that could be released in Afghanistan.

 There was no immediate response from the United States to Qureshi’s statements.